 Emphysema is a slow killer, progressing gradually over a period of many years.
-The damage done to the lungs with emphysema is irreversible, but if a person stops smoking early on in the disease, it may be possible to arrest further development and improve one's quality of life.
+The damage done to the lungs with emphysema is permanent and irreversible, but if a person stops smoking early on in the disease, it may be possible to arrest further development and improve one's quality of life.

 Illustration courtesy of A.D.A.M.

 Smoking is a way of settling for so much less than we deserve.
 It's self-destructive behavior, and that tends to trickle down into other areas of our lives.

 Once we quit smoking, positive changes start to happen all around.

 Image © Stockxpert